Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 Checking Transmission Fluid

 The most evident sign of overfilling your transmission with ATF is the dipstick.
-You should use this while filling up to ensure you never exceed the limit.
+You should use this while filling up to ensure you never surpass the limit.

 The dipstick might show your transmission fluid levels are higher than the MAX mark.
 That means – at the risk of sounding arrogant – there’s too much in it!

 Driving on an overfilled transmission could be hazardous.
-The internal components and torque converter feel excessive strain and are increasingly prone to fail.
+The internal components and torque converter feel excessive pressure and are increasingly prone to fail.

 You will likely observe several additional symptoms along with the elevated ATF level on the dipstick.